 The school asks for, and expects, parents' full support and co-operation to address this.
-This could involve Parents/Carers coming to an Attendance Panel at school to develop an Individual Attendance Plan to improve the situation.
+This could involve parents/carers coming to an Attendance Panel to review your child's attendance and determine next steps.

 If your child is absent from school for any reason, you should telephone on the first day to explain the problem and give a date when return to school is expected.
 In addition, an absence note should be addressed to the tutor when your child does return.
 You will be contacted by telephone if we have had no reason for an absence, usually during the morning of the first day of absence.
 If we cannot contact you, then we will contact your emergency contacts in order of priority to ensure safeguarding for your child.
+In some circumstances we will also undertake a home visit in a bid to further support our young people.